CidsHo/CaptureScreen/README.md

 	<uses-permission android:name="com.oculus.permission.SET_VR_DEVICE_PARAMS" />
 	<uses-permission android:name="com.oculus.permission.READ_VR_DEVICE_PARAMS" />
 ```
 This will allow the application to read the screenshot storaged in the Quest3 headset.
-(Further authorization is required in the Horizon OS)
+(Further authorization is required in Horizon OS)

 ## 1. Configuring